NeosMegas/FamilyCompactor/README.md

 ## Installation

-Run `FamilyCompactor-1.0.0.0-Revit{Revit version}.msi` for the appropriate Revit version.
+Run `FamilyCompactor-{x.x.x.x}-Revit{Revit version}.msi` for the appropriate Revit version.
 No administrator rights are required for installation.